-PAT Testing is a great way of ensuring that your appliances are safe.
-This is a for landlords and businesses to make sure that they are meeting their legal obligation to maintain a high safety standard of their electrical appliances.
+PAT Testing is a great way of ensuring that your electrical equipment is safe and fit for purpose.
+In-service inspection and testing is a way in which Duty Holders, employers, businesses and landlords can meet their legal obligation to maintain a high safety standard of their electrical appliances.

 PAT testing, as part of a regular ongoing preventative maintenance program, minimises the risk of electrical fires and electric shock damage to the users of electrical equipment.

-Moreover the IET code of practice sets out the standard to which each appliance should be tested.
-The 4th edition the IET Code of Practice details equipment classifications, and recommended best practices.
-It's the main go-to guide the industry has to refer to.
-Table 7.1 within the guide has recommendations for initial test and inspection periods.
-After this, the Duty Holder should risk assess the equipment and the environment and implement a re-test schedule accordingly.
+Moreover the IET code of practice sets out the standard to which electrical equipment should be visually inspected, safety tested and maintained.
+The 5th edition of the IET Code of Practice details equipment classifications, recommended best practices and is the main go-to guide the industry has to refer to.
+After this, the Duty Holder should risk assess the equipment, the environment in which the equipment is used and then implement a re-test schedule accordingly.